F-16 models in 1/32 scale

 F-16A/B

 It started with the Block 1 and Block 5 F-16s built between mid-1978 and 1981.
-Most of these were later upgraded as Block l0.
-The first F-16 subtypes were equipped with the Pratt and Whitney F100 engine.
+Most of these were later upgraded as Block 10.
+The first F-16 subtypes were equipped with the Pratt and Whitney F100 engine, original small intake (normal shock inlet) and had small horizontal stabilizers.
+They had the standard vertical tail fairing USAF style without parachute pack.

-Block 15 introduced two new hardpoints under the inlet chin. and larger fins, with around 30% more area, were provided to improve directional stability while carrying loads on the new hardpoints.
+Block 15 introduced two new hard points under the inlet chin and larger stabilizers with around 30% more area; this was done by extending the trailing edge.
+These were provided to improve directional stability while carrying loads on the new hard points.
 Provision was also made for AIM-7 Sparrow air-to-air missiles (AAM).

 Many Block 15 aircraft later received an Operational Capability Upgrade (OCU), adding a data transfer cartridge, a radar altimeter and various radar enhancements.
-Systems also enabled the usage of the AGM-65 Maverick air-to-ground (AGM) missile, AGM-119 Penguin anti-shipping-missile (ASM) and AIM-120 Advanced Medium-Range Air-to-Air Missile (AMRAAM).
+Systems also enabled the usage of the AGM-65 Maverick air-to-ground (AGM) missile, AGM-119 Penguin anti-shipping-missile (ASM for Norway) and AIM-120 Advanced Medium-Range Air-to-Air Missile (AMRAAM) with their different LAU-129 launchers.
 The first Block 15 OCU built as such was delivered in January 1988.
 Blocks 15 built from 1988 were powered by the F100-PW-220 and had a larger head-up display (HUD) in addition to the OCU modifications.
 The US Air National Guard started to use in 1980 the Block 15 for Air Defense.
 It was called the ADF version, with the AN/APG-66A radar.
-It also had new internal systems and externally a spotlight mounted on the port side of the forward fuselage nose.
-ADF's had a short career.
+It also had new internal systems and externally a spot illumination light mounted on the port side of the forward fuselage nose.
+The IFF antennas in front of the canopy are fitted on a raised "bolted on" panel and this can be seen.

-Block 20 was for Taiwan under the Peace Fenghuang programme, with the AN/APG-66(v) 2 radar and locally sourced IFF and other equipment.
+Block 20 was for Taiwan under the PEACE Fenghuang program, with the AN/APG-66(v) 2 radar and locally sourced IFF and other equipment.
 The aircraft were "similar" to the initial European Mid Life Update (MLU) configuration, which Lockheed Martin also refers to as Block 20.

 F-16C/D

-Block 32 retained the F100 engine with what became termed as the "normal shock inlet" (the standard older intake) for the Pratt and Whitney F100-PW-220.
-(The USAF Thunderbirds also used the block for the demonstration team but without armament such as the gun and with some smoke equipment at the exhaust).
+Block 32 retained the Pratt and Whitney F100 engine with what became termed as the "normal shock inlet" (the standard older intake) but now got the uprated Pratt and Whitney F100-PW-220.
+(The USAF Thunderbirds also used that Block for the demonstration team but without armament such as the gun and with a fuel smoke pipe below the exhaust).
+Externally, some vents and chaff flare dispensers were standard as well as the few strengthening stiffener plates as introduced on the Block 30 (see above).
+On the nose 2 small RAM nose side panels were installed below the IFF "bird slicers".

 NOTE: early F-16's before and up to block 30 have at the slat at the inboard position only "2" slat rotating fingers.
 Later block beyond block 30 F-16 have there "3" fingers.